 Which is why it’s super important to have accommodating and properly fitting shoes to accommodate for a hammertoe condition.
 The best shoe brand for people suffering from hammertoes is of course…drumroll…Anodyne!
+We offer a plethora of men's diabetic shoes to help alleviate pain caused from Hammertoes.
 There goes my shameless plug quota.

 Nonetheless, aside from wearing properly fitting shoes, it’s also very important to exercise your hammertoes.
 Exercising your hammertoes is important because hammertoes usually start out as mild deformities and get progressively worse over time.
 In the earlier stages, hammertoes are flexible and the symptoms can often be managed with noninvasive measures.
 But if left untreated, hammertoes can become more rigid and will not respond to non-surgical treatment.